-From a horse drawn steam pumper fire engine to police badges and military patches, the collection holdings at the Wyandotte County Museum are vast and varied.
-The history of Wyandotte County can be viewed in our artifacts highlighted in our permanent exhibition spaces.
-Our oldest artifacts belong to the Trowbridge collection, originating from the Hopewell culture, over 3000 years ago.
-We have a vast collection of Native American artifacts as well as county items from individuals, businesses and organizations.
+From the St. Casimir Church bell to the Daniel's Security neon sign, the collections at the Wyandotte County Museum include many unique items.
+The history of Wyandotte County can be viewed in our artifacts highlighted in our exhibits.
+Many of our oldest artifacts belong to the Trowbridge collection.
+We also have a collection of Native American artifacts as well as county items from individuals, businesses and organizations.

 The Wyandotte County Museum recently updated to a new database system for our collection records.
-The museum is currently using crowdsourcing volunteers to type all our paper records.
 Museum staff is working diligently to check and upload these records to our new database system.
 Eventually we will have a publicly searchable platform for our collections, but for the short term we are making finding aids available.
 In addition, there is a large collection of historic photographs, books, journals and other archival materials in the Barton P. Cohen Research Library.
 The library is available by appointment.